|

 behind them eight prisoners.
 One of the heaviest blows to the defence

-was the loss of the indefatigable Lance Corporal Veitch, after the fight
+was the loss of the indefatigable Lance Corporal Veitch, after the

 After a short pause, presumably for reflection, the occupants of

-Frankfurt trench were subjected to the heaviest bombardment they had yet
+Frankfurt trench were subjected to the heaviest bombardment they had

-it contracted a virulent form of typhoid.
+those who drank it contracted a virulent form of typhoid.

 The promised German attack came on the eighth day, in force and from